 This time, Fluffy will be recovering indoors.
 Although her caregivers believe that by spring she’ll be ready to head back outdoors.
 We’re hoping that her scare will make her think twice about the benefits of being indoors.

-For example; here are the directions on how to make an outdoor feral cat shelter. =)
+For example; here are the directions on how to make an outdoor feral cat shelter to protect them from chilly snow. =)

 REMEMBER: ADOPT, DON’T SHOP; FOSTERING SAVES LIVES & SPAY AND NEUTER!